bilalmohib/animated_portfolio_nextjs/README.md

 # Portfolio Website 🌟

 This is a portfolio website built using Next.js ⚛️, Framer Motion 🎥, and GSAP 🌈.
-It showcases your work and skills in an amazing and visually appealing way. ✨
+It showcases my work and skills in an amazing and visually appealing way. ✨

 ## Features 🚀